davidmalcolm/gcc-global-state/new-classes.rst

 Pass classes
 ^^^^^^^^^^^^
+Passes will become C++ classes so that the gate and execute hooks can refer to pass-specific data in a typesafe way.

+I've written a script to automate this conversion, but if we're going to touch every pass in the code, there are some other cleanups we could do at the same time.

 We could introduce some helper structs so that various property and todo flags can be self-documenting; these are synactic sugar for wrapping